Have journaling help you with your planning

-This is how you could do the journaling part
+How you could do the journaling part

-“I’m working way too many hours and I’m tired and I miss my kids.
-Now if Sara would pull her weight more I would get home on time.
+“I’m working way too many hours, and I’m tired, and I miss my kids.
+Now if Sara would pull her weight more, I would get home on time.
 If only I had someone to give my running tasks too, then I would have plenty of time to do……”

 Write down how you imagine your day going after your talk.
-Picture this … at 10am you have enough time to take client calls, go to the Dr, have a lunch break on time….be home on time.
+Picture this… at 10 am you have enough time to take client calls, go to the Dr, have a lunch break on time… be home on time.

 That was just a little example of journaling out your problem and finding a solution that will work for you.
 Scheduling time to journal, which means blocking off time where you know this is for you and your thoughts.
-Writing down all that is bugging you will move you into change.
+Writing down all that is bugging you, will move you into change.

-Just imagine that this simple task could be the first step to freeing yourself up to do other tasks or giving yourself this much needed rest.
+Just imagine that this simple task could be the first step to freeing yourself up to do other tasks or giving yourself this much-needed rest.

 What’s bugging you?